Chapter 1 – Introduction

 Sometimes we see a god—even the God.
 Those of us who lived near volcanoes saw a deus ex caldera, fuming and murmuring when in a good mood but capable of erupting into violent fury.
 Those who witnessed heavenly fire strike the earth as lightning came to what seemed obvious conclusions about fire gods in the sky.
 The name of the Hindu god of fire, Agni, derives from an ancient Indo-European term for animate fire that lives on in English in such words as ignite, igneous, and ignition.
 Over millennia Agni took many forms and wore many faces.

 Norse, Mayan, and other cosmogonies saw fire as a root force in the universe, older than gods.
 In other cultures, the powerful, fiery sky god has a friendlier earthly counterpart, the familiar god or goddess of the hearth.
-The friendly divinities in the kitchen cannot always be trusted, however.
+The friendly divinities in the kitchen cannot always be trusted, as we shall see.
 They might spy on us, sending reports to the sun about our earthly transgressions.

 When not a god itself, fire could still make manifest the divine presence and the divine will.
 The God of Israel spoke to Moses through a burning bush, and led His people through the wilderness with a nightly column of fire.
 In ancient Greece, after an annual festival at a temple of Dionysus, the god “made a great fire shoot forth” if he intended to produce a good growing season.
 If no fire appeared, people prepared for the worst.
 Through the smoke it sends aloft, fire often serves to communicate the other way: we may ask questions through fire, do penance, attempt to appease, or send appeals.

-For millennia, philosophers, naturalists, and scientists struggled to answer a basic question: what is fire, actually?
-Is it one of four or five “elements” composing the universe?
+For millennia, philosophers, naturalists, and scientists struggled to answer a basic question: what is fire?
+Is it one of four or five elements composing the universe?
 Or is it the one universal element out of which all else was born?
-It seemed obvious that burnable things contain some kind of fire-substance, which escapes when they burn.
+It long seemed obvious that flammable things contain some kind of fire-substance, which escapes when they burn.
 One early scientist thought he could see tiny worms of fire through his microscope.
 Others thought it consisted of tiny whirlwinds.
 A famous alchemist published a recipe for distilling the element of fire from urine.
 (It actually works—for refining the chemical element phosphorus, which spontaneously ignites when exposed to air.)

 The control of fire

-However we managed the trick of controlling fire, it enabled us to come down from African trees and live wherever we chose.
+However we managed the trick of using fire, it enabled us to come down from African trees and live wherever we chose.
 Wielding fire, we could chase predators out of caves.
-We think of “cavemen” as primitive, but in their day wresting control of such useful shelters as caves was an achievement, accomplished through mastery of our first technology.
-Control of fire enabled us to lose most of our body hair, shrink our gut, spend less time chewing uncooked food, and learn to exercise our expanding brains.
+We think of “cavemen” as primitive, but in their day wresting control of such useful shelters as caves was an achievement, accomplished through mastery of a powerful technology.
+Management of fire enabled us to lose most of our body hair, shrink our gut, spend less time chewing uncooked food, and learn to exercise our expanding brains.

 Any book addressing so rich and vast a subject must somehow narrow its scope.
-I will need to touch lightly on all aspects of this vast and complex story, and will not address at all many important aspects of fire: fire ecology; the practical uses of fire in agriculture, industry, and transportation; fire disasters; issues of fire danger, prevention and control.
+This book will need to touch lightly on all aspects of this vast and complex story, and will not address many important aspects of fire: fire ecology; the practical uses of fire in agriculture, industry, and transportation; fire disasters; issues of fire danger, prevention and control.
 These rich and complex subjects have been well explored elsewhere.

-This book will also not attempt a scholarly exercise in comparative anthropology or religion.
-Though it may note similarities in the stories it tells from different cultures, and group them in rough thematic categories, it will not try to trace or catalog cultural influences and borrowings.
+The book will also not attempt a scholarly exercise in comparative anthropology or religion.
+Though it may note similarities in the stories it tells from different cultures, and group them in rough thematic categories, it will not try to trace or catalog cultural influences.
 Though it focuses on the human imagination, it will try to remain sensitive to an observation by scholar of Islam Nerina Rustomji in discussing the Muslim afterworlds: “A history of imagination focuses on the active agency of humans; yet, for believers, the afterlife may be imagined but it is not a figment of their imagination.”
-Particularly when considering concepts central to active religious traditions, we will avoid making judgments as to which stories have been imagined and which may reveal divinely inspired truth.
+Particularly when considering concepts central to active religious traditions, the book avoids making judgments as to which stories have been imagined and which may reveal divinely inspired truth.

-Though I will frequently use the terms “god,” “goddess” and “deity,” not all languages include such abstract terms for the divine.
-People who talk with gods every day do not always think of them as entities on a different plane, removed from everyday human life.
-When a language does include a term for supernatural beings, that word may cover a broader range of entities than the term “god” usually connotes to those with Western backgrounds.
+Though the book frequently uses the terms “god,” “goddess” and “deity,” not all languages include such abstract terms for the divine.
+Some people who talk with gods every day do not think of them as entities on a different plane, removed from everyday life.
+When a language does include a word for supernatural beings, that term may cover a broader range of entities than the term “god” usually connotes to those with Western backgrounds.
 For example the kami of Shinto, the ancient religion of Japan, include such natural phenomena as mountains and seas, gods who live in the heavens, gods who live on earth, the spirits of honored ancestors, and forces such as fire and wind.
 To truly understand the nature of each culture’s sense of the divine would require deeper exploration within each cultural context.
-Endnotes point to sources where much more information can be found.
+Endnotes point to sources for more information.

 With caveats and background out of the way, let’s begin.
 Put another log on the fire (whether an actual fire or in the mind’s eye) and prepare to have your spirits warmed by the blazing fecundity of the human imagination.